basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/inspecting-node.md

 ### Application and Subsystem Versions

-The specific version of each Erlang application and subsystem which makes up a Riak node is present in the `riak-admin status` output.
+The specific version of each Erlang application and subsystem which makes up a Riak node is present in the `riak admin status` output.
 Each application is linked below next to it's version identifier.

 Stat                    | Description